Cracked Tooth Syndrome

 - Dental fillings or bonding

-If you have a minor crack, it can be fixed using tooth colored composite resin.
+If you have a minor crack, it can be fixed using tooth-colored composite resin.
 The procedure is quite simple and no numbing is required.
-The dentist will select tooth colored composite resin with the same shade as your tooth.
+The dentist will select tooth-colored composite resin with the same shade as your tooth.
 The dentist will roughen the surface of the tooth and apply a conditioning liquid to help the composite bond with the existing tooth.
 He will apply the composite and mould it.
 He will then shape and polish it to look like the surrounding teeth once it has dried.
 This procedure takes a few hours!

 Porcelain veneers are the most common ones because they are more attractive and look like natural teeth.
 The first step is preparing the teeth.
 Sometimes a piece of the tooth has to be removed.
 Then an impression is taken to help in the creation of veneers that will resemble the existing teeth.
 Once the impressions are sent to the lab the veneers are created.

-If the crack is severe, a dental crown can be the best restoration method.
+If the crack is severe, a dental crown can be highly recommended restoration method.
 To start with, the tooth will have to be prepared.
 With crown you are likely to extract some tooth structure to create room for the crown.
 The dentist will then take the impressions and send to the lab for the creation of crown.
-In the meantime, temporary crown will have to be place on the prepared tooth as you wait for the crown to be ready.
+In the meantime, a temporary crown will have to be place on the prepared tooth as you wait for the crown to be ready.
 Once the crown is ready, it will be cemented on the affected tooth.